Emma Eliza Dutton, first editor of THE WATERFORD NEWS

-PARTNERSHIPS As a prize-winning playwright an award-winning historian, McMath is pleased to offer All for the Union at one-third the normal royalty fee to historic preservation organizations and theatres working with organizations dedicated to the knowledge of previously unknown heroes who remained loyal.
+ROYALTIES As a prize-winning playwright an award-winning historian, McMath is pleased to offer All for the Union at one-third a normal royalty fee to historic preservation organizations and theatres working with organizations dedicated to the knowledge of previously unknown heroes who remained loyal.
 The play focuses on three heroes - Lida and Lizzie Dutton and Sarah Steer - who were the first female journalists in Virginia and published an underground newspaper for Union Soldiers during the last half of the war.

 Scene changes should be seamless – no time between